BartuPacall/personality-DBMS_Project/README.md

 ---

 ## Notes
-- The `.bat` files automatically handle dependency installation and server startup.
+- The `.bat` files automatically server startup.
 - If you encounter any errors, check the terminal logs for details.